 Allison Flores is a Connecticut native who has always been passionate about art and creative expression.
-She developed a love for photography in high school that led to pursuing a degree in art.
-In college, while doing a work-study position in the ceramics studio and taking pottery courses, she fell in love with the generous community and felt drawn to explore the seemingly endless possibilities of clay.
-In 2017 she graduated from the Hartford Art School at the University of Hartford, in Hartford, CT with a major in ceramics and a minor in photography.
-She then completed a short term Artist Residency with the Windsor High School’s Art Department in 2018 where she created a new body of work amongst the ceramics students, taught wheel throwing and aided in critiques.
+In 2017 she graduated from the Hartford Art School with a major in ceramics and a minor in photography.
+She completed a short-term Artist Residency with the Windsor High School’s Art Department in 2018 and was one of two Ceramic Artists in Residence at the Truro Center for the Arts at Castle Hill in 2022.

-Continuing on in her career in the arts, Allison became the Social Media Intern for Wesleyan Potters in August 2018.
-Allison’s skills behind the camera and willingness to uplift the Wesleyan Potters’ community have combined to create something that goes beyond simply picking the right filter.
-She works to capture and share all the interesting things going on in and associated with the studio that makes Wesleyan Potters so unique.
+Allison became the Social Media Intern for Wesleyan Potters in August 2018.
+Her skills behind the camera and willingness to uplift the Wesleyan Potters’ community have combined to create something that goes beyond simply picking the right filter.
 By highlighting our diversity of craft mediums, ages, and backgrounds, she encourages others to see themselves here, exploring their passions too.
-Our social media provides a snapshot of the eclectic environment we work in, and preserves it for posterity; something incredibly valuable to an organization that has been thriving for 70 years.
+Our social media provides a snapshot of the eclectic environment we work in, and preserves it for posterity; something incredibly valuable to an organization that has been thriving for over 70 years.

 In September 2020, Allison transitioned into the role of Office Manager where she manages the day to day needs of the organization, works directly with the education department to create our class schedules, and acts as registrar for all students.
 Additionally, she continues to run our social media.